 In Chinese medicine, health is seen as having the right balance of life force called Qi (pronounced "chee").
 Ideally, Qi flows smoothly and evenly throughout the body nourishing each cell, organ and tissue.
 When Qi becomes stuck or depleted, pain and illness can result.
 Acupuncture involves inserting fine needles into key points on the body along our energy pathways to move, restore, nourish and balance Qi.

 What is Acupuncture used for?
-The list of diseases and conditions for which Acupuncture would be an appropriate treatment is extensive.
-Acupuncture is a complete medical system in itself, and is also an excellent compliment to almost any other treatment.
+The list of diseases and conditions for which Acupuncture would be an appropriate adjunct treatment is extensive.
+Acupuncture is a medical system in itself, and is also an excellent compliment to almost any other treatment.

 Boost immunity and energy level, allergies, prevention and recovery from colds and flus, chronic infections, sinusitis, fatique, low vitality